openhwgroup/cv32e40x/docs/user_manual/source/instruction_set_extensions.rst

 CORE-V Instruction Set Extensions
 =================================

-CV32E40P does not support any custom ISA Extensions.
+|corev| does not support any custom ISA Extensions.